andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 short_sum: Right foot odd, left foot even.
 Until it isn't.
 summary:

-<h4 class="article-subheader">Audition</h4>
+<h4 class="article-subheader">Clean Pair Of White-Soled Sneakers</h4>
 As someone who's never auditioned for anything I have no idea what to expect.
 I tried out for baseball when I was 10 but I don't think cranking dingers is gonna help me today.

 I don't even know what to wear.
 The only guidance from the email was a clean pair of white-soled sneakers.
 It also said there will be no nudity in the audition so I should probably supplement the shoes with some clothes.
-I opted for a pair of breathable trousers and a plain dark v-neck.
-For the clean white-soled sneakers I chose the pair of white Asics I wore to officiate my good friends Brady & Shelby's wedding last summer.
+I opt for a pair of breathable trousers and a plain dark v-neck.
+For the clean white-soled sneakers I choose the pair of white Asics I wore to officiate my good friends Brady & Shelby's wedding last summer.
 Maybe they got some magic in them yet.

 Raining before original audition.